-Fig. \ref{Performance} compares the safety rate (blue bars) and tracking success rate (orange bars) of the baseline and SemCE under varying tracking thresholds $d_\mathrm{e}$ and safety distance requirements $d_\mathrm{s}$.
-It is noticed that SemCE consistently outperforms the baseline in both metrics.
+{Fig. \ref{Performance} compares the safety rate (blue bars) and tracking success rate (orange bars) of the baseline and SemCE under two threshold settings.
+In Fig. \ref{Performance} (a), the safety distance is fixed at $d_\mathrm{s}=1$ m, while the tracking threshold varies as $d_\mathrm{e}\in\{1.5,2.5,3.5,4.5\}$ m.
+In Fig. \ref{Performance} (b), the tracking threshold is fixed at $d_\mathrm{e}=5$ m, while the safety distance varies as $d_\mathrm{s}\in\{1,2,3,4\}$ m.
+It is observed that SemCE consistently outperforms the latest-arrived baseline in both safety rate and tracking success rate across all evaluated settings.
 In Fig. \ref{Performance} (a), with $d_\mathrm{s}$ fixed at 1 m and varying $d_\mathrm{e}$, both schemes maintain high safety rates as the safety requirement is not stringent.
 As $d_\mathrm{e}$ decreases and approaches $d_\mathrm{s}$, the success rate of both schemes declines due to a narrower tracking range.
-In Fig. \ref{Performance} (b), with $d_\mathrm{e}$ fixed at 5 m and increasing $d_\mathrm{s}$, both safety and success rates decline due to more stringent safety requirements.
-Notably, SemCE exhibits a much smaller performance drop.
-These results validate that our proposed safety-guaranteed goal-oriented semantic communication solution significantly enhances both safety and effectiveness.
+In Fig. \ref{Performance} (b), as $d_\mathrm{s}$ increases with fixed $d_\mathrm{e}=5$ m, both safety and tracking become more challenging, leading to performance degradation for both schemes.
+Nevertheless, SemCE exhibits a markedly smaller drop, indicating that prioritizing fresher and more important C\&C packets improves both safe operation and tracking effectiveness. }